njsaugat/flutterland_trivia/README.md

 The Flutterland Trivia is a friendly and fun app you can use on your phone.
 It's designed to help you learn about Flutter, which is a way to make mobile apps.
 The app uses special tools like Flutter and Firebase to give you a cool experience with flashcards, quizzes, and keeping track of your progress.
 Whether you're just starting with Flutter or already know a lot, this app can help you get better.

+### This project was part of the mobile programming course.

 ## SCREENSHOTS
 <p style="float: center;">